kchason/case-validation-action/README.md

 ## Overview
-A validator for the CASE Cyber Ontology which is available at [https://caseontology.org/](https://caseontology.org/).
+A GitHub Action validator for the CASE Cyber Ontology which is available at [https://caseontology.org/](https://caseontology.org/).

-This is based on the validator included in the CASE Utilities project available at: [https://github.com/casework/CASE-Utilities-Python](https://github.com/casework/CASE-Utilities-Python).
+This is based on the `case_validate` library included in the CASE Utilities project available at: [https://github.com/casework/CASE-Utilities-Python](https://github.com/casework/CASE-Utilities-Python).

+This is also available as a Docker image at: [https://hub.docker.com/repository/docker/kchason/case-validator](https://hub.docker.com/repository/docker/kchason/case-validator)

-## Usage
+## GitHub Action Usage
 Include the validation action in your GitHub action workflow and specify the file or directory to be validated.

 ```yaml